 How to get training.
 Training for specialty tracks is accomplished in several ways:

-• FEMA courses – many tracks require completion of one or more online FEMA courses.
-See this page for a chart of required FEMA courses and links to them.
+- FEMA courses – some tracks require completion of one or more online FEMA courses.
 You’ll need to register for a FEMA Student ID (SID) before beginning any course.

 ES Resources: